RGU-Computing/CCO/README.md

 </div>

-*Figure 3: CCO instantiation of selected requirements from GDPR Article 33, paragraphs 1 and 2.
-Beige nodes represent CCO individuals, green nodes represent plain text datatype values, and dashed arrows denote cco:modifiesNorm links.*
+*Figure 3: CCO instantiation of selected requirements from GDPR Article 33 Nodes represent CCO individuals, with their types shown in brackets.
+Literal text values represent datatype values.
+Italic labels denote CCO properties.
+Dashed arrows denote cco:modifiesNorm links from exceptions to the norms they modify. *

 ---